guiglass/CustomSceneBuilder/README.md

 ---

-# And here are some of the steps to create a scene asset completely from scratch:
+# Or create a scene asset completely from scratch:

 First create a .blend file with the scene model and move it into the unity scene: